 I love making new knitters and showing more experienced ones new techniques!

 I have been teaching people how to knit for a number of years, in school and workshop settings at both Yarn O’clock in Mold and at the Pop-Up Shop in Buckley whilst it was open.
 My live classes are two hours long and I will teach a maximum of six people in one class so everyone gets plenty of ‘tutor time’.
 One-to-one tuition is also available.
-I have recently started preparing online knitting courses which I am very excited about and these are hosted by Craftucation.
+Earlier this year I launched two online knitting courses which I am very excited about and these are hosted by Craftucation.

 I can teach absolute beginners through to complex techniques such as steeking, moebius knitting and how to adjust a sweater pattern to suit and fit you.
 Below are the current classes I teach.